ttnmapper/documentation/project_status.md

 - [ ] iOS app support: not yet implemented - help needed
 - [x] Webhook Template: available on v3 console.
 See [V3 integration](integration/tts-integration-v3.md).
 - [x] Device raw data: Using the Advanced maps, one can view your device's raw data on the map.
 This will only show non-experimental points.
 The CSV option for per-device raw data will show experimental and non-experimental data.
-- [ ] Experiment raw data: not yet implemented
+- [x] Experiment raw data
-- [ ] Gateway raw data: Not yet implemented
+- [x] Gateway raw data: available
-- [ ] Gateway markers: Currently pulling from V2.
-If gateway ID on V3 matches the ID on V2, the V2 gateway location will be used to draw the marker.
+- [ ] Gateway markers: partial.
+V3 gateway markers are currently only shown per network on the heatmap.
+Homepage shows TTS-CE (TTNv3).
-- [ ] Gateway status: Will use status of V2 network if gateway ID matches.
+- [x] Gateway status: gateway statuses pulls from Packet Broker mapping API
 - [ ] Radar plots: not yet implemented
 - [x] Heatmap: Data from all networks are currently used to draw heatmaps.
 This needs to change to be a per-network heatmap.
 - [ ] Area plots: not yet implemented